Top of the page

 This problem may happen after a child has a cold or a respiratory infection.
-Or it can happen after an illness with a low fever, like tonsillitis or an ear infection.
+Or it can happen after an illness with a fever, like tonsillitis or an ear infection.
 In some cases, it happens after an injury.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Q781 in the search box to learn more about "Transient Synovitis in Children: Care Instructions."
+Enter Q781 in the search box to learn more about "Transient Synovitis in Children: Care Instructions".

-Current as of:
+Current as of: November 9, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.